 If you are not an exempt worker and you have not received overtime pay from your employer, you have a legal right to compensation for your lost wages.
 When you take your case to our attorneys, we can help you gather evidence of your lost wages and take your case to your employer.
 If we are unable to secure adequate reimbursement, we can take your case to court and fight for the compensation you’re owed.

 Do you have a case?
-Contact Shellist Lazarz Slobin LLP to discuss your missing overtime with our experienced lawyers.
+Contact Shellist Lazarz Slobin to discuss your missing overtime with our experienced lawyers.